 Everyone likes a cat video once in a while.
 Putting it in a scientific context makes it ok to enjoy them.

-The IFLS team make good use of headlines to intrigue the reader and tempt them in, for example:
+The IFLS team write great headlines to intrigue the reader and tempt them in, for example:

 IFL Science shows that it is possible to create viral short form content.
 The lessons from IFLS on short form content are: